intelligentsupply/Auraly-Logic/README.md

-# VAE - An Advanced AI Agent Framework
+# EXE - An Advanced AI by Mirroor

 <div align="center">!